-9. In a kitchen, an ELDERLY INDIAN MAN prepares curry in a hot cauldron.
-His SON, next to him, sings to the camera as he walks into the space.
+In a kitchen, an ELDERLY INDIAN MAN prepares curry in a hot cauldron.
+His SON is next to him, singing to the camera as he walks into the space.

-SON: The first girl left me at the altar.The second one even faster.I sold my things and left my pad.And am moving back in with mum and dad.
+Son: The first girl left me at the altar.
+The second one even faster.
+I sold my things and left my pad.
+And am moving back in with mum and dad.